Paper to Digital: Aviano Revamped App Streamlines Dorm Inspections

-U.S. Air Force Master Sgt.Gerald Creech, 31st Wing Staff Agency first sergeant, left, and Tech.
+AVIANO AIR BASE, Italy — U.S. Air Force Master Sgt.Gerald Creech, 31st Wing Staff Agency first sergeant, and Tech.
 Sgt.
-Jacob Mason, 31st Fighter Wing Inspector General Inspections Self-Assessment Program manager, middle, inspect an Airman’s dorm room at Aviano Air Base, Italy, April 9, 2026.
-The system enables users to identify and track issues affecting Airmen’s quality of life, including inhabitable rooms requiring major repairs.
-(U.S. Air Force photo by Airman 1st Class Stephan Bang)
+Jacob Mason, 31st Fighter Wing Inspector General Inspections Self-Assessment Program manager, recently embarked on an innovative digital automation project to transform how dormitory inspections are conducted.
+They sought a way to improve efficiency, accountability and real-time visibility for leadership across the base.

+Creech and Mason took the initiative to collaborate with Airmen Dorm Leaders, all first sergeants on base and the Wyvern Spark innovation team to develop a streamlined digital platform.
+The application officially launched in early 2026, after four months of development, introducing easy mobile inspection capabilities through the use of QR codes that provide direct access to inspection data at all levels of leadership.

+Prior to implementation, inspections relied heavily on manual paper-based documentation and inefficient external systems, which limited data access and delayed leadership awareness.
+The revamped app serves as an enhanced data tool that enables dorm supervisors, first sergeants and senior leaders to monitor compliance and follow-ups more effectively, while also tracking issues that may impact Airmen readiness and quality of life.

 |Date Taken: